ljiazh3ng/DataChallenge/README.md

 Attempt to scrape websites for tourist's destinations.
 DISCLAIMER : All information scraped are only used for the demonstration of the DataChallenge.
 No intention of using the information gathered for malicious intent.

+* All the crawled data is stored under docs/

 BluePrint for scraping.
 ===========